Compare Robinhood vs SoFi: IRA, commissions, fees, trading tools, pros and cons. Which online broker is better?

 The Last Category Is Extra Services

-Fractional Shares: Ditto.
+Fractional Shares: Both have it.

-DRIP Service: Same.
+DRIP Service: Both have it.

 Winner: Robinhood